 LPGA Record: Oldest Golfer to Make a Cut

-Just as with the record for oldest golfer to make a PGA Tour cut, the oldest LPGA golfer to make a cut is one of the tour's all-time greats.
-That golfer is JoAnne Carner, nicknamed "Big Mama."
+Just as with the record for oldest golfer to make a PGA Tour cut, the oldest LPGA golfers to make a cut are two of the tour's all-time greats.
+But the record-holder is Inkster, nearly 66 years old when she made the cut in the 2026 Dow Championship.

-In 2004, the year in which she turned 64, Carner played in 10 tournaments on the LPGA Tour.
+Inkster broke Carner's record, which had stood for 22 years.
+Unlike Inkster, when Carner set her record she did it in an individual (rather than team) tournament.
+In 2004, the year in which she turned 65, Carner played in 10 tournaments on the LPGA Tour.
 Among other things she did that year, she recorded her third career tournament hole-in-one.
-And she made the cut in a major, the Kraft Nabisco Championship, late in her age-63 year (also making her the oldest to make the cut in an LPGA major).
+And she made the cut in a major, the Kraft Nabisco Championship.

 More LPGA records: